declan93/Intro2linux/README.md

   2) Press ctrl + alt + t

 #### Moving about ####
 There are a number of essential commands. `ls` allows us to list the files in the directory.
-We can pass flags to `ls` to change th structure of the output e.g `ls -lhrt` use either `man ls` or `ls --help` to find out the meaning each flag. `ls ..` Will list directories one level up from your current working directory.
+We can pass flags to `ls` to change th structure of the output e.g `ls -lhrt` use either `man ls` or `ls --help` to find out the meaning each flag.
+For all commands shown below you should read the man pages for them to be familiar with the flags and conventions.
+For tools like `awk`, `grep` and `sed` the examples below do not give a full insight to how powerful they can be.

+`ls ..` Will list directories one level up from your current working directory.

 `pwd` will print your current location. **Never work in the root directory** On your own machines you should always be under your home directory.
 When working on HPC servers you should be working on a dedicated storage mount.